buddyw/recipes/README.md

-# recipes
+# Recipes

-A collection of recipes for dishes that I like to make
+This is a collection of recipes for dishes that I actually make on a regular basis.